Skip to content

 10 to 12 mil

-• Thickest plastic films used for covering large commercial greenhouses
+• The thickest films used to cover large commercial greenhouses

-• Provides maximum insulation value, ideal for cold northern climates
+• Maximum insulation value, suited to cold northern climates

 • Highly resistant to punctures and tears